azusaw/shopping-website/README.md

 * [/order_list](https://shopping-website.herokuapp.com/order_list) ...
 Show all order history of all customer.
 * [/dashboard](https://shopping-website.herokuapp.com/dashboard) ...
 Show charts for analysing purchase data.
 * [/admin](https://shopping-website.herokuapp.com/admin) ...
-Add new data into database.
+Add new master data into database.

 `All visitor` can see products but if visitor want to process purchase, sign up or login is needed.